Cloud incidents API Overview

 }

-Gets the full details of the individual Known Issue using the issue id.
-Please note, the issue id is not the same id as reported by the cloud provider.
+Gets the full details of the individual incident using the issue ID.
+Note that the issue ID is not the one reported by the cloud provider.

 --header 'Content-Type: application/json' \